-All Windows 2000 workstations are connected to the campus local area network (LAN) and to laser printers located in the labs or electronic classrooms.
+All Windows 7 VDI’s are connected to the campus local area network (LAN) and to laser printers located in the labs or electronic classrooms.

 The University provides access to Computer Labs to students with authorized access.
 See Authorized Users of Campus Networks Policy for detailed information on user expectations and responsibilities.

 - Academic Computer Center at Sylvia Trottier Hall:

 - #135 Electronic Classroom with 20 Windows 7 VDI Clients, instructor's workstation and projection capabilities

 - #136 Lab with 15 Windows 7 VDI Clients